alexjthomson1882/alexjthomson1882/readme.md

 ### :loudspeaker: About Me
 I work as a software developer.
 Outside of work I usually develop games and write mods/hacks for games I own.
 Most of my projects are private since I don't want other people using some of the mods/hacks I've written online.

 I've been programming since 2013, and I'm almost completely self-taught.
-My main languages include C#, Java, Lua, and JavaScript.
-I also know Python, C++, and PHP.
+I mainly use C# and Java, but I also know Lua, JavaScript, Python, C++, and PHP.

 ### :computer: Software
 [Visual Studio](https://visualstudio.microsoft.com/) |
 [Visual Studio Code](https://code.visualstudio.com/) |